JackMarshallHD/JackMarshallHD/README.md

 My name is Jack Marshall, and I am a Senior Project Manager at Unity, a leading game development platform.
 I currently reside in the vibrant coastal city of Brighton, UK.

 I have been working in project management for a long time, and I have overseen the successful completion of numerous complex projects in various industries.
-In my spare time I also run [@tofu-testing](https://www.tofu-testing.com)carrying out production and testing for amazing indie games.
+In my spare time I also run [@tofu-testing](https://www.tofu-testing.com) carrying out production and testing for amazing indie games.

 I do not update my Github very often, but feel free to explore and don't hesitate to get in touch if you have any questions or collaboration opportunities.
 Thank you for visiting!